WWE Saturday Night's Main Event lineup: John Cena's last match, WWE Champion vs. NXT Champion - Pro Wrestling Dot Net

 -Bayley vs. Sol Ruca

-Powell’s POV: Gunther beat LA Knight to win The Last Time Is Now tournament to earn the right to face Cena in his final match.
+Powell’s POV: The tag team match was added to the card during Monday’s Raw.
+Gunther beat LA Knight to win The Last Time Is Now tournament to earn the right to face Cena in his final match.
+WWE will hold a two-hour countdown show on Saturday at 5CT/6ET, and there will also be a post show.
 Join me for my live review as Saturday Night’s Main Event streams live on Peacock (and Netflix internationally) at 7CT/8ET.

 Be the first to comment